code-renesanse/swen/README.md

 ---

 # TODO

+* [ ] **createDockTitleButton** remove on-click functionality
+  *  on-click functionality should be implemented in the app itself not in the engine

 * [x] Handle empty ('') and undefined strings in *getImage* function

 * [ ] Animation create loadGif type _HTMLElement_